april19833/currency-1.5/docs/solidity/currency/ECO.md

 modifier onlySnapshotterRole()
 ```

-_Modifier for checking if the sender is a rebaser_
+_Modifier for checking if the sender is a snapshotter_

 ### constructor